Directed by: David Robert Mitchell || Produced by: Rebecca Green, Laura D. Smith, David Robert Mitchell, David Kaplan, Erik Rommesmo

-Perhaps I should stop acting so cynical about modern horror films given how many promising scary flicks have come out lately.
+Given how many promising scary flicks have released, lately, perhaps I should stop acting cynical about modern horror films.
 Not more than a few months ago, I had a great time with Jennifer Kent’s The Babadook (2014), and just last night I had an equally scary and enthralling time with David Robert Mitchell’s It Follows (IF).

-It Follows feels like a story that is nostalgic for decades past, as it portrays a world where teenagers inexplicably watch black-and-white cable on ’50’s-era television sets, read from cute, clam-shell-shaped tablets, use cell phones and wired land-lines, and drive new millennium hybrids as well as ancient station-wagons.
+It Follows feels like an anachronistic story that is nostalgic for decades past, as it portrays a world where teenagers inexplicably watch black-and-white cable on 1950s-era television sets, read from cute, clam shell-shaped tablets, use cell phones and wired land-lines, and drive new millennium hybrids as well as ancient station-wagons.
 Maybe Mitchell is setting the scene for a horror story that could’ve taken place at any time during the last fifty years, or maybe he just loves the dream-like tone he’s established in this movie.
-The film’s excellent soundtrack by Disasterpiece feels very reminiscent of the synth-pop scores of the ’80’s, and it’s unabashed but non-exploitative adult content recalls the days of earlier quality slashers like John Carpenter’s Halloween (1978) and Wes Craven’s A Nightmare on Elm Street (1984).
+The film’s excellent soundtrack by Disasterpiece feels reminiscent of the synth-pop scores of the 1980s, and its unabashed but non-exploitative adult content recalls the days of earlier quality slashers like John Carpenter’s Halloween (1978) and Wes Craven’s A Nightmare on Elm Street (1984).